This post was originally published in 2015 and has been updated in 2018 with more helpful information about Hunter Valley.

 - Peterson’s House: you just can’t go wrong with a little bit of bubbly!

-Getting there: Hunter Valley region is located about 2 hours North East of Sydney and an hour East of Newcastle.
-The region itself comprises of a number of smaller towns, Pokolbin (the heart of Hunter Valley), Cessnok, Lovedale, and Broke.
 The easiest way to get to Hunter Valley and get around while you are there is by hiring a car.
-Alternatively, a number of day tours operate from Sydney and Newscastle, or you can also get to Hunter Valley by train departing from Maitland, Newcastle, or Morisset
+Alternatively, a number of Hunter Valley day tours operate from Sydney and Newcastle, or you can also get to Hunter Valley by train departing from Maitland, Newcastle, or Morisset

-Where to Stay: Accommodation options are scattered around Pokolbin and Cessnock.
-There are a number of hostels and cheap accommodation options available in Cessnock, while the majority of resorts, large hotel chains, and small B&B accommodations will be located in Pokolbin
+You have a variety of options when it comes to Hunter Valley hotels.
+There are a number of accommodation options scattered around Pokolbin and Cessnock.
+There are plenty of hostels and cheap Hunter Valley hotel options available in Cessnock, while the majority of resorts, large Hunter Valley hotel chains and small B&B accommodations will be located in Pokolbin.

-What to do: Planning your activities in Hunter Valley can be rather overwhelming, so my best advice is to always start your trip with a visit to the Hunter Valley Visitor Centre.
-Tell them what you like, what you don’t like, and what you are after and they will be more than happy to help you organize your stay in the region.
+Planning your activities in Hunter Valley can be rather overwhelming, so my best advice is to always start your trip with a visit to the Hunter Valley Visitor Centre.
+Tell them what you like, what you don’t like, and what you are after and they will be more than happy to help you organize your stay in the region and can even suggest the perfect Hunter Valley hotel for your stay.
+They can also give great advice on where to go in Hunter Valley, and the best ways to get there.